Tonle Sap: Tonlé Sap Biosphere Reserve

-As a natural flood reservoir for the entire Mekong River system, Tonlé Sap Lake regulates floods in the lower reaches of Phnom Penh during the rainy season, and is also an important supplement to the dry season flow of the Mekong Delta.
-In 1997, UNESCO designated the Tonle Sap as a biosphere reserve, but scientists have been concerned that high dams built in southern China and Laos will affect the strength and flow of countercurrents into the Tonlé Sap, reducing the number of fish in the lake.
+Scientists have also been concerned that high dams built in southern China and Laos will affect the strength and flow of countercurrents into the Tonle Sap, reducing the number of fish in the lake.
 Tonle Sap habitat for nesting, breeding, spawning, and foraging in the floodplain, which will adversely affect fish productivity and overall biodiversity in the Tonle Sap.

-Forest loss hotspots are located in low floodplain areas where protected areas are located, significant farmland expansion is mainly in the intersection between the lower and upper floodplains, population growth, fuelwood gathering and logging are the main causes of forest loss, intensification of agricultural activities and upstream hydropower development reduces buffers to natural habitats and increases the risk of forest loss.
+Forest loss hotspots are located in low floodplain areas where protected areas are located.
+Significant farmland expansion is mainly in the intersection between the lower and upper floodplains.
+Population growth, fuelwood gathering and logging are the main causes of forest loss.
+Intensification of agricultural activities and upstream hydropower development reduces buffers to natural habitats and increases the risk of forest loss.
 By the 2030s, hydropower development may lead to large-scale changes in habitat, with the area of coastal forests likely to decrease by 82%, while the area of rain-fed habitats may increase by 10–13%.
-In July 2020, under the influence of the El Niño phenomenon and the impoundment of dams in the tributaries of the Mekong River, the water level of the Tonle Sap Lake hit a record low for the same period in the past 60 years.
+In July 2020, under the influence of the El Niño phenomenon and the impoundment of dams in the tributaries of the Mekong River, the water level of lake hit a record low for the same period in the past 60 years.